reillymarkowitz/handwritten-digit-classifier/README.md

     virtualenv --version

-Create a new virtualenv using a copy of Python 3:
+Create a new virtualenv:

     cd handwritten-digit-classifier
-    virtualenv -p /path/to/python3 venv
+    virtualenv venv

 ### Activate the virtual environment: